Doctors Tried To Lower $148K Cancer Drug Cost; Makers Tripled Its Price - Slashdot

 Re: (Score:2)

+That actually would make a great premise for a Monty Python-style comedy about a war that's gone on for years.

+When we're coming out of a century where we needed bailing out _twice_, you can talk.

 Just because you can doesn't mean you should.
-(Score:2)
+(Score:4, Insightful)

 Re: (Score:2)